 and can not be beaten.

 Almost twenty years later King Darius died and his son Xerxes mounted another attack on Athens, this time with overwhelming force by land and sea, planning to conquer and annex all of Greece.
-In the years following the battle of Marathon the Athenian statesman Themistocles had convinced the Athenians to use the silver which had been discovered in Lavrion, to build a fleet in order to fight the Greek state on the island of Aegina, which was so close it could be seen
+In the years following the battle of Marathon the Athenian statesman Themistocles had convinced the Athenians to use the silver which had been discovered in Lavrion, to build a fleet in order to fight the Greek state on the island of Aegina, which was so close it could

 the Acropolis.
 As the Persians advanced this Athenian fleet was sent north where they fought an inconclusive battle with the Persian fleet at Artemisium.
 On land the Greeks could not agree on the best way to fight the Persians.
 Their first defense at Tempe was abandoned and there were plans to fall back as far as the Peloponessos and make their last stand there.
-A Spartan King named Leonidas wa sent with his Royal Guard of 300 men to delay the Persians at a narrow pass at Thermopylae where they
+A Spartan King named Leonidas wa sent with his Royal Guard of 300 men to delay the Persians at a narrow pass at Thermopylae

 held out for three days before being overwhelmed and killed.
 The epitaph of the heroic Spartans was written by the poet Simonides and carved in the stone walls of the pass: